Introduction

 Garudasana is derived from the Sanskrit words garuda and asana which translate to eagle and pose respectively.
 It involves the person practising it (i.e., the yogi) standing upright and twisting one arm with the other and one leg with the other.

 The relevance of the name of this yoga position lies in the fact that in the realm of Hindu mythology, Garuda serves as the king of birds and is recognized as a vehicle for Lord Vishnu.
-This term brings to mind the regal stature of eagles who are powerful and can continue to fly for long stretches of time without stopping thereby “riding the wind”.
+This term brings to mind the regal stature of eagles who are powerful and can continue to fly for long periods without stopping thereby “riding the wind”.
 In the same vein, Garudasana calls on yogis to ride with the energy this position brings with it and remain in the moment rather than putting up barriers.

 This eagle pose requires yogis to maintain physical balance which helps centre their spirit by balancing dual forces.
 These forces range from feminine and masculine to motion and stability.